The French Love Salads!

-In English speaking countries parents will tell their children: “Carrots will make your hair go curly” or “Carrots will help you see in the dark” (you’ll rarely see a blind rabbit).
+In English-speaking countries, parents will tell their children: “Carrots will make your hair go curly” or “Carrots will help you see in the dark”.

 The first interpretation was initially referring to people through an example taken from the behavior of…donkeys!